The best child-friendly podcasts to pass the time

 New research from the National Literacy Trust suggests that an increase in podcast-listening could boost children's reading engagement, with particular benefits for boys and secondary students.
 Compared to the children and young people who don't listen to podcasts, more podcast-listeners enjoy reading (47.8% vs 40.8%) and read daily (30.4% vs 27.0%).

 You can download a parents' guides to the benefits of podcasts for kids from the National Literacy Trust website.

 Before we dive into the best podcasts for kids, it’s worth mentioning that headphones can be handy if you’re not keen to listen to the podcast yourself!
 Likewise, although these podcast choices are all aimed at children and families, you may want to have a listen first to make sure you’re happy with the tone and content.

-The Stuck at Home Fun Kids podcast was created for the purpose of entertaining kids during the UK lockdown.
-It’s fun, it’s light and it’s educational too.
-The hosts offer interesting facts about the universe, positive news about what people are doing to lift each other’s spirits, tell inspiring stories and give kids creative tasks to keep them busy.
+The Activity Quest Fun Kids podcast, created for the purpose of entertaining kids during the UK lockdown, offers interesting and fun ideas to keep you busy out-and-about and at home.
+It’s fun, it’s light and it’s educational too, with fascinating facts about the universe, positive news, inspiring stories and creative tasks to keep kids busy.

 Available on: Player FM, Google Podcasts, Apple Podcasts, Spotify, Stitcher and Castbox

 Recommended age: 5 - 12

 STEM podcast for kids: Oxford Sparks Big Questions

 The Oxford Sparks Big Question podcast invites some of the most talented minds from the University of Oxford to answer some of our big questions (for example, can we stop ageing?).
 The tone and some of the language isn't always accessible for younger children but for older primary school children with a curious mind and a passion for science, maths and/or engineering, it's well worth a listen.